pandaac/pandaac/README.md

 ##### Server Owners
 * Apolune is currently only being tested with [The Forgotten Server 1.1](https://github.com/otland/forgottenserver/tree/1.1).
   * Other server packages (e.g. Avesta, TFS 0.3) are planned for future releases.
+* As a temporary solution, we use the `dummydata.json` file for anything server related.

 ##### Developers
 * If you would like to contribute to Apolune, please make sure all of your code is using the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standard.